NHSDTC - Most Frequently Asked Questions

 Transportation: Teams traveling from any great distance must decide whether they will drive or fly.
 If the team decides to fly, teams should consider flying not only into Daytona Beach International Airport, but also into Orlando International Airport, Melbourne Regional and Jacksonville International Airport -- check your air fares.
 Teams that fly to the Nationals (even into Daytona Beach) must make arrangements for local transportation not only to and from the airport, but to an from the competition site which is between 1 and 7 miles from the oceanfront hotels used for the NHSDTC Team Package Plan.
 This is why most teams bus to the Nationals from as far away as Missouri, Louisiana, Texas and Nebraska.

 Food: Meals are plentiful, varied and reasonably priced.
 As with any other beach resort town, we have more than our share of pizza an hamburger places!
 Also available are tons of family dinner chains, as well as cafeterias and all-you-can-eat restaurants.
-Most teams have found that you can comfortably feed your cadets for $12 per day, per person.
-Sports Network International provides to all teams numerous coupons for many different types of meals throughout the greater Daytona Beach area.
+Most teams have found that you can comfortably feed your cadets for $22 per day, per person.

 Team Package Plan: The price of the Team Package Plan, based on staying four-to-a-room, changes slightly every year but is kept at the lowest possible level.
 Challenge level schools have the option to stay only 3 days / 2 nights for a price generally a little less expensive.
 Three, two and one to a room prices are slightly higher, utilized primarily for instructors and other adult team followers.
 Not only does this price pay for the oceanfront hotel accommodations, but it also pays for the shirts, medallions, patches, team photos and other items given to each competitor, but more importantly pays for the Ocean Center Arena, the judges, event insurance, trophies, etc. that are necessary to run the event. including housing and feeding the massive judging staff, as well as put forth all of the other items that are necessary to host a drill meet of this size and magnitude.